 Picking a neighborhood

-Almost as much as the apartment itself, the neighborhood you end up in can make or break your experience as a New Yorker.
+Almost as important as the apartment itself, the neighborhood you end up in can make or break your experience as a New Yorker.

 "I recommend that graduates decide which train they need to be close to," says Moye.
 "What's most convenient for work, grad school, whatever they decide to do.
 Figure out the easiest way to get to where you need to go—so for instance, don't move to the Upper East Side if you know you'll be working in Chelsea."

-Besides transportation, take in factors like how populous the street tends to be, if there are grocery stores, drug stores, delis, restaurants, etc., nearby, and what the nightlife scene is like.
+Besides transportation, take in factors like area basic conveniences and amenities such as grocery stores, drug stores, delis, restaurants, etc.,and what the nightlife scene is like if that’s important to you.
 (More tips on vetting a neighborhood here.)
-For stats on things like crime, pests, and general cleanliness, it also doesn't hurt to do some online research, both for the neighborhood in general and the building in particular.
+For stats on things like crime, pests, and general cleanliness, it also doesn't hurt to do some online research—here are some sites to start your sleuthing on the neighborhood in general and the building in particular.

-And while every renter will be looking for something a little different—and have different needs as far as their commute—here's a list of neighborhoods that might work for fresh-out-of-college renters in each borough.
+And while every renter will be looking for something a little different—and have different needs as far as their commute—here's a list of neighborhoods that are most affordable for fresh-out-of-college renters in each borough.

 Putting in your application

-Unsurprisingly given their strict requirements, landlords will expect you to hand over a lot of paperwork when it comes time to apply for an apartment.
-There's a full list of required documents here, but generally, expect to need a copy of your photo ID; your two most recent pay stubs or, if you're just starting a job, a letter of employment; your last two years of tax returns; three months' worth of bank statements; proof of other funds like stocks, etc.; and letters of reference, if you have them.
-Keep in mind that your roommates will need to have all this information handy, too, as well any potential guarantors.
+Landlords will expect you to hand over a lot of paperwork when it comes time to apply for an apartment.
+Here's a full list of required documents, but generally, expect to need a copy of your photo ID; your two most recent pay stubs or, if you're just starting a job, a letter of employment; your last two years of tax returns; three months' worth of bank statements; proof of other funds like stocks; and letters of reference.
+Keep in mind that your roommates will need to have all this information handy, too, as well as any potential guarantors.

 The logistics of the move

-Once you've locked down your lease and have a moving date in mind, you'd do well to book movers or a UHaul in advance, as they tend to get all booked up at busy times—like the weekend before the 1st of the next month, when many leases start and lots of people are moving.
-(You can also generally get a lower rate if you book early).
+Once you've locked down your lease and have a moving date in mind, you'd do well to lock in movers or a UHaul in advance, as they tend to get all booked up at busy times.
+(The weekend before the first of the month the day when many leases start—tends to be a very popular time to move.
+You can also generally get a lower rate if you book early).

-And before you book, be sure to double-check to see if your new building has any particular move-in policies.
-For instance, sometimes elevator buildings will only allow move-ins during weekdays between 9 am and 5 pm, so as to minimize inconvenience for other tenants.
+Be sure to double-check to see if your new building has any particular move-in policies.
+For instance, sometimes elevator buildings will only allow move-ins during weekdays between 9 a.m. and 5 p.m., to minimize inconvenience for other tenants.